 #8: LDL Cholesterol

 High-density lipoproteins are good cholesterols and are needed by the body.
-However, high amount of LDL (low density lipoproteins or bad) cholesterol is dangerous to our health and should be expel from our system.
+However, high amount of LDL (low-density lipoproteins or bad) cholesterol is dangerous to our health and should be expelled from our system.

 The allicin present in garlic helps moderately to lower this bad cholesterol.
 Garlic is said to lower triglycerides (another known risk factor for heart disease) but this claim hasn’t been confirmed and proven.